chuckbutler/charm-storm-twitter/README.markdown

     -rw-r--r-- 1 root root    224728 Oct 20 08:01 00000000000000605240.index
     -rw-r--r-- 1 root root 164450494 Oct 20 08:01 00000000000000605240.log

 As you can see, each log batch is 512MB then it gets rotated.
 However the old logs are kept so beware of the disk beast.
+You can change that in the Kafka Configuration. (see the [kafka-twitter](https://github.com/SaMnCo/kafka-twitter) project)

 3. Start the Storm Topology and grep for the output

+3.1.
+Manually

-Now get back to your storm node, and load the topology:
+Now get back to your storm node, and load the topology from the CLI:

     root@storm-nimbus:storm-sentiment-analysis/rts.storm# /usr/lib/storm/bin/storm jar target/rts.storm-0.0.1.jar com.zdatainc.rts.storm.SentimentAnalysisTopology | grep "Sent"
     Sent:{"id": "524109687575171072", "text": "rt andreacortejo share  message    a chance  win wonderful prizes surpriseyourself httptcobqtwcvo", "pos": "0.000000", "neg": "0.125000", "score": "negative" }